FAQs for Navigating Career Transitions

 A big part of my coaching practice is helping my clients navigate career transitions.

-With the slow trickle of layoffs in the tech space and wonky employment trends, as well as more and more people desiring alignment post-pandemic, it’s important to feel like you’re not alone while navigating the job-hunting terrain.
+With the slow trickle of layoffs in the tech space and wonky employment trends (plus more people desiring alignment post-pandemic), it’s important to feel like you’re not alone while navigating the job-hunting terrain.
 I’d like to share my answers to a few FAQs to shine a light on my perspective as a Career Coach.

 FAQ